harm0nix/StardewModding/README.md

 # StardewModding
 A repo for all my Stardew Valley mods
+Feel free to submit issues, download and test these as long as you dont plagiarize or anything

 Conceptual:
 - Elementals Mod: Would include a major lore expansion on the seven elementals and elemental wars, along with new areas, items, weapons, tool upgrades and more